Key takeaways

 Hydrochlorothiazide warnings

-Like all diuretics, hydrochlorothiazide may cause problems because of pre-existing health conditions or other issues.
+Like all diuretics, hydrochlorothiazide may cause problems due to pre-existing health conditions or other underlying issues.

 Cautions

 Hydrochlorothiazide can cause problems in people with certain medical conditions.
-In some cases, hydrochlorothiazide may worsen the condition, like gout, or bring it on a second time, like pancreatitis.
+In some cases, hydrochlorothiazide may worsen conditions such as gout or trigger a recurrence, like pancreatitis.
 These medical or physical conditions include:

-In addition, hydrochlorothiazide may cause problems in older patients including low sodium and falls.
-Finally, the risk for non-melanoma skin cancer goes up when taking hydrochlorothiazide, a risk that is greatest for white patients.
+Additionally, hydrochlorothiazide may cause issues in older patients, including low sodium levels and falls.
+Finally, the risk for non-melanoma skin cancer goes up when taking hydrochlorothiazide, a risk that is greatest for caucasian patients.

 Abuse and dependence